kbaseincubator/deploy_dev/docs/README-service.md

-# Developing Services in Containers (still under development)
+# Developing Services in Containers

 ## Create the Image

 Clone the service repo and add a Dockerfile based on Dockerfile.services

-    cd /path/to/deploy_dev
     git clone -b <mybranch> https://github.com/<user>/<myrepo>
-    cp Dockerfile.services Dockerfile.<myservice>
+    cp deploy_dev/Dockerfile.services <myrepo>/Dockerfile
-    edit Dockerfile.<myservice>
+    edit <myrepo>/Dockerfile
+    cd <myrepo> ; git add Dockerfile ; ...

 Be sure that your service runs in the foreground when you run start\_service.
 Otherwise the container will immediately exit and die.
 E.g., if you are using starman in your start\_service script, make sure you are not passing the daemonize option "-D".

 The template will concatenate the deploy.cfg file to /kb/deployment/deployment.cfg.
 Modify the template apprioriately based on the needs of the service.
-If you are modifying a service that is already configured in cluster.ini, you MUST comment out the line in Dockerfile.myservice that concatenates the deploy.cfg file to /kb/deployment/deployment.cfg and use the second line like so:
+If you are modifying a service that is already configured in cluster.ini, you MUST comment out the line in your new service Dockerfile that concatenates the deploy.cfg file to /kb/deployment/deployment.cfg and use the second line like so:

     #RUN cd /kb/dev_container/modules/THIS_MODODULE && . ../../user-env.sh && make && make deploy && cat deploy.cfg >> /kb/deployment/deployment.cfg
     RUN cd /kb/dev_container/modules/THIS_MODODULE && . ../../user-env.sh && make && make deploy